nrel-hem/HolisticElectricityModel.jl/docs/src/index.md

 ## Overview

-`HolisticElectricityModel.jl` is a [`Julia`](http://www.julialang.org) package
+`HolisticElectricityModel.jl` (HEM) is a [`Julia`](http://www.julialang.org) package
 that provides a computational framework for analyzing electricity systems in their entirety, from the points of view of all key stakeholders.
-Within HEM, various stakeholders can operate as independent agents with different constraints and objectives under different regulatory structures.
-HEM iteratively captures the interactions between the different agents and the influence of their decisions on the evolution of the system under study until it converges to a stable equillibrium.
+Within HEM, various stakeholders operate as independent agents with different constraints, objectives, and decision-making processes.
+HEM iteratively captures the interactions between the different agents and the influence of their decisions on the evolution of the system under study year by year.

-*N. Guo et al., "Integrated, Multi-Stakeholder Analysis of Electricity System Structures: Methodology and a Case Study," in IEEE Transactions on Energy Markets, Policy and Regulation, vol. 1, no. 4, pp. 237-247, Dec.
-2023, doi: 10.1109/TEMPR.2023.3277345.*
+*Guo, Nongchao, Elaine Hale, Jessica Lau, Jenny Heeter, Mark O’Malley, Bryan Palmintier, and Shanti Pless.
+2023.
+“Integrated, Multi-Stakeholder Analysis of Electricity System Structures: Methodology and a Case Study.”
+IEEE Transactions on Energy Markets, Policy and Regulation 1 (4): 237–47. https://doi.org/10.1109/TEMPR.2023.3277345.*

 ## Installation

 ### NREL HPC Instructions
-(*Skip this step if Julia is already installed in the HPC*)
+(*Skip this step if Julia is already installed on the HPC*)
 - Go to https://julialang.org/downloads and copy the link to the latest supported Julia Linux image (currently Julia 1.10.0).
 - ssh to NREL HPC (currently Kestrel) and download the image.
 ```bash